Modelling the persistent low-state $\gamma$-ray emission of the PKS 1510-089 blazar with electromagnetic cascades initiated in hadronuclear interactions: Introduction

 Thus, in order to study the TeV-PeV population of protons inside blazars, it is desirable to search for a signature of hadronuclear (proton-proton, $pp$) interactions in these sources.
-The importance of such a search is still more emphasized by the fact that a significant part of the useful astrophysical neutrino signal of IceCube corresponds to the neutrino energy range of 10-300 TeV\footnote{below 10 TeV a tremendous atmospheric neutrino background is present, while above 300 TeV the number of expected neutrinos in IceCube is relatively small for most of the conceivable discrete sources}, translating to the proton energy range of 100 TeV to 3 PeV (e.g. \citet{Kelner2006,Kelner2008}).
+Inelastic $pp$ interactions have the energy threshold of 1.22 GeV in terms of total energy (see e.g. Fig. 11 of \citet{Kelner2006}).
+The importance of such a search is still more emphasized by the fact that a significant part of the useful astrophysical neutrino signal of IceCube corresponds to the neutrino energy range of 10-300 TeV, translating to the proton energy range of 100 TeV to 3 PeV (e.g. \citet{Kelner2006,Kelner2008}).
+Such a choice for the neutrino energy range stems from the fact that below 10 TeV a tremendous atmospheric neutrino background is present, while above 300 TeV the number of expected neutrinos in IceCube is relatively small for most of the conceivable discrete sources.

 Such a signature of $pp$ interactions could be present in $\gamma$-ray spectra of some FSRQs in the form of a distinct component at very high energies.
 Primary protons can interact on material embedded into the broad line region; for instance, $pp$ collisions can take place at the distance from the central black hole of $(0.8-0.9) R_{BLR}$, where $R_{BLR}$ is the characteristic radius of the BLR.
 In this scenario, the ``residual'' optical depth for $\gamma$ rays exiting the BLR region is \mbox{5--10} times smaller than the ``full'' optical depth for $\gamma$ rays produced near the center of the BLR.
 Therefore, a part of sub-TeV or even TeV $\gamma$~rays produced near the edge of the BLR could escape the BLR; another part of such $\gamma$ rays could be re-generated in electromagnetic cascades developing in the BLR photon field.
-This scenario for the 2014-2015 neutrino emission episode of TXS 0506+056 was considered by \citet{Dzhatdoev2019}\footnote{in fact, it is a modified scenario of \citet{Dar1997}}.
+This scenario for the 2014-2015 neutrino emission episode of TXS 0506+056 was considered by \citet{Dzhatdoev2019}.
+In fact, it is a modified scenario of \citet{Dar1997}.

 We argue that one of the best candidates for the search of the aforementioned spectral signature is the blazar PKS 1510--089.
 PKS 1510--089 (cosmological redshift $z = 0.361$) was classified as a FSRQ \citep{Tanner1996}.
 VHE $\gamma$-ray emission of this source was discovered with the H.E.S.S. telescopes \citep{Abramowski2013}.
 Persistent VHE $\gamma$-ray emission of PKS 1510--089 over the years from 2012 to 2017 was detected with the MAGIC telescopes \citep{Acciari2018}.
 Such emission could come directly from the jet, while flares could be attributed to blobs.
 If the jet of PKS 1510--089 accelerates protons up to the energy of at least several TeV, we expect the existence of a sub-TeV $\gamma$-ray component in the observable spectrum.
 If the maximal energy of these protons is in excess of 100 TeV, neutrino(s) from PKS 1510--089 could be detected with IceCube or similar neutrino telescopes.